DominicBlais/purchase-order-toy-repo/planning_notes.md

 Hmm... as sqlite3 doesn't have a fixed decimal/currency datatype, I think I'll store it as pennies to avoid an "Office Space" situation.
 I know JavaScript doubles are reasonably safe from currency bitrot, but scar tissue tells me this is good practice in case the database is ever used by something else (spoiler alert: it won't be).
 So, I'll call it unit_price_cents to be more clear.

 I'm going to store the database in a little "db" subdirectory off of the python module.

+Alright, last part of the server: the upload CSV function.
+The spec says to validate the CSV on the backend and send validation errors up to the client (along with empty vendor_name or order_date).
+This should be reasonably straight-forward.
+I'll create a couple test CSV files as well.

+Hmm... one decision is whether to completely reject a CSV file if any of it is invalid, or to allow the valid rows to be added.
+I think I'll just kick the whole thing back if there are any errors, since it's always a pain to undo a typo otherwise.

+For validation I will check to make sure the types are right and that there are a correct number of columns.
+I think I will check if the first row is a header and allow that if so.

+Just remembered that FastAPI's docs include a built-in function test apparatus.
+Such a nice feature.